Nuclear Waste Advisory Associates (NWAA) is an independent group of experts concerned with radioactive waste management.

 - To provide advice and support to decision makers, stakeholders and communities involved in its management.

-To achieve this purpose the NWAA will:
+To achieve these aims NWAA will:

-- Raise awareness of the scientific, technical, social and ethical issues arising from radioactive wastes and communicate its concerns to a wide audience of stakeholders, including the general public.
+- raise awareness of the scientific, technical, social and ethical issues arising from radioactive wastes and communicate its concerns to a wide audience of stakeholders, including the general public;

-- Undertake a balanced scientific and technical appraisal and independent policy analysis of radioactive waste management issues at both a generic and site-specific level.
+- undertake a balanced scientific and technical appraisal and independent policy analysis of radioactive waste management issues at both a generic and site-specific level;

-- Ensure that any proposals for the storage and/or disposal of existing legacy wastes or wastes arising from any proposed new build programme are subjected to critical appraisal and challenged, where appropriate, at every stage in the decision making process.
+- ensure that any proposals for the storage and/or disposal of existing legacy wastes or wastes arising from any proposed new build programme are subjected to critical appraisal and challenged, where appropriate, at every stage in the decision making process;

-- Provide information, advice and support to enable stakeholders and communities to respond in an informed manner to any proposals for radioactive waste management that may affect them.
+- provide information, advice and support to enable stakeholders and communities to respond in an informed manner to any proposals for radioactive waste management that may affect them;

-- Encourage an open, transparent, rigorous, accessible and participative process at every stage in decision making.
+- encourage an open, transparent, rigorous, accessible and participative process at every stage in decision making;

-- Disseminating information through publications, the media and the NWAA website;
+- disseminating information through publications, the media and the NWAA website;

-- Establishing links with other organisations, stakeholders and communities;
+- establishing links with other organisations, stakeholders and communities;

-- Sharing research and information with other networks of expertise in the UK and abroad;
+- sharing research and information with other networks of expertise in the UK and abroad;

-- Identifying key points in the decision making process and ensuring that relevant evidence and arguments are deployed at each stage;
+- identifying key points in the decision making process and ensuring that relevant evidence and arguments are deployed at each stage;

-- Communicating with and, where necessary, challenging decision makers (government, advisory bodies and regulators, nuclear industry and local government) during the process of policy formulation.
+- communicating with and, where necessary, challenging decision makers (government, advisory bodies and regulators, nuclear industry and local government) during the process of policy formulation.